factor1/prelude-wp/README.md

 1. Clone this repository to your machine, or download the .zip and place its contents in your project folder
 2. Install from the project folder using `npm install`
+3. Using the `theme` variable found in `gulpfile.js` name your theme
-3. Run the default Gulp task while editing files using `gulp` or `gulp default`
+4. Run the default Gulp task while editing files using `gulp` or `gulp default`

+When running the default gulp task, a theme folder will be created based on the `theme` variable.
+You can use this folder as your theme when running locally.
+When you're ready to package your theme you can run `gulp package` to create a zip folder of your production theme.